rivkabr/webaudio/README.md

 [![Clojars Project](http://clojars.org/viebel/webaudio/latest-version.svg)](http://clojars.org/viebel/webaudio)

 and in addition you have to add `aurora.js` to your project.
-You can download it from: `https://github.com/viebel/webaudio/blob/master/resources/aurora.js`
+You can download it from: `https://github.com/viebel/webaudio/blob/master/resources/aurora.js`.

+See [here](https://groups.google.com/forum/#!searchin/clojurescript/javascript$20extern/clojurescript/iBWLAJ3TW7I/GKhvWnzFlNEJ) why this is required for the moment.

 Deployment (to [clojars](https://clojars.org/))